zombierzn/vungle-resources/Android-resources/android-SDK-API-reference.md

   	  final AdConfig overrideConfig = new AdConfig();

   	  // set any configuration options you like.
-  	  // For a full description of available options, see the end of this document overrideConfig.setIncentivized(true);
+  	  // For a full description of available options, see the 'Configuration Options' section. overrideConfig.setIncentivized(true);
   	  overrideConfig.setSoundEnabled(false);